wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getCode.md

 ---
-title: optimism:eth_getCode \[WebSocket\]
+title: optimism:eth_getCode - Optimism
-description: Returns code at a given address.
+description: Example code for the optimism:eth_getCode ws method. Сomplete guide on how to use optimism:eth_getCode ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters